Our Clinical Trials

 The Phase 1/1b, open-label, first-in-human, dose-escalation and expansion clinical trial (NCT05635643) is designed to evaluate tagmokitug (formerly known as CHS-114) as a monotherapy in patients with advanced solid tumors and will be conducted in 3 parts:

-Arm1b: Tagmokitug monotherapy expansion cohort(s) will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in indication specific cohort(s).
+Arm1b: Tagmokitug monotherapy expansion cohort(s) will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in head and neck squamous cell carcinoma patients.

-Arm 2: Tagmokitug + toripalimab combination dose-escalation portion of the study will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in combination with toripalimab in indication specific cohort(s).
-Up to approximately 6-12 participants will be enrolled.
+Arm 2: Tagmokitug + toripalimab combination dose-escalation portion of the study will evaluate the safety, efficacy, tolerability, pharmacokinetics, and pharmacodynamics of tagmokitug in combination with toripalimab in head and neck squamous cell carcinoma patients.

 For more information, please visit clinicaltrials.gov.